@stake

-ATstake, Inc. was a computer security professional services company in Cambridge, Massachusetts, United States.
+ATstake, Inc. (stylized as @stake) was a computer security professional services company in Cambridge, Massachusetts, United States.
 It was founded in 1999 by Battery Ventures (Tom Crotty, Sunil Dhaliwal, and Scott Tobin) and Ted Julian.
-Its initial core team of technologists included Dan Geer (Chief Technical Officer) and the east coast security team from Cambridge Technology Partners (including Dave Goldsmith).
+Its initial core team of technologists included Dan Geer (Chief Technical Officer) and the East Coast security team from Cambridge Technology Partners (including Dave Goldsmith).
+Its initial core team of executives included Christopher Darby (Chief Executive Officer), James T. Mobley (Chief Operating Officer), and Christina Luconi (Chief People Officer).

 History

-In January 2000, @stake acquired L0pht Heavy Industries (who were known for their many hacker employees), bringing on Mudge as its Vice President of Research and Development.
+In January 2000, Atstake acquired L0pht Heavy Industries (who were known for their many hacker employees), bringing on Mudge as its Vice President of Research and Development.
 Its domain name was atstake.com.
-In July 2000, @stake acquired Cerberus Information Security Limited of London, England, from David and Mark Litchfield and Robert Stein-Rostaing, to be their launchpad into Europe, the Middle East and Africa. @stake was subsequently acquired by Symantec in 2004.
+In July 2000, Atstake acquired Cerberus Information Security Limited of London, England, from David and Mark Litchfield and Robert Stein-Rostaing, to be their launchpad into Europe, the Middle East and Africa.
+Atstake was subsequently acquired by Symantec in 2004.

-In addition to Dan Geer and Mudge, @stake employed many famous security experts including Dildog, Window Snyder, Dave Aitel, Katie Moussouris, David Litchfield, Mark Kriegsman, Mike Schiffman, Chris Wysopal, Alex Stamos, Cris Thomas, and Joe Grand.
+In addition to Dan Geer and Mudge, Atstake employed many famous security experts including Dildog, Window Snyder, Dave Aitel, Katie Moussouris, David Litchfield, Mark Kriegsman, Mike Schiffman, the grugq, Chris Wysopal, Alex Stamos, Cris Thomas, and Joe Grand.

-In September 2000, an @stake recruiter contacted Mark Abene to recruit him for a security consultant position.
-The recruiter was apparently unaware of his past felony conviction since @stake had a policy of not hiring convicted hackers.
-Mark was informed by a company representative that @stake could not hire him, saying: "We ran a background check."
+In September 2000, an Atstake recruiter contacted Mark Abene to recruit him for a security consultant position.
+The recruiter was apparently unaware of his past felony conviction since Atstake had a policy of not hiring convicted hackers.
+Mark was informed by a company representative that Atstake could not hire him, saying: "We ran a background check."
 This caused some debate regarding the role of convicted hackers working in the security business.

-@stake was primarily a consulting company, but also offered information security training through the @stake academy, and created a number of software security tools:
+Atstake was primarily a consulting company, but also offered information security training through the Atstake academy, and created a number of software security tools: